allenai/SciRIFF/README.md

 ## Evaluation

 To evaluate, we first use the Eleuther harness to handle inference, and then run evluations on the results.
 For implementation details, see [evaluation.md](doc/evaluation.md).
-For examples of each evaluation task, see [evaluation_tasks.md](doc/evaluatino_tasks.md)
+For examples of each evaluation task, see [evaluation_tasks.md](doc/evaluation_tasks.md)

 ### Making predictions

 Use `predict_eleuther.py` to make predictions for all eval tasks.
 The example below makes predictions using SciTulu-7B.
 The results will go in `results/predictions/scitulu-7b`.

 For the 7B, you should be fine using a single A6000 gpu.
 For the 70B, we've generally used 4 80GB A100's or similar, but it may be possible to do with less.
-Inference on the whole eval set will take a few hours; to run on a subset of eval instances, you can use the `--subset` flag.
+Inference on the whole eval set will take a few hours; you can use the `--limit` flag to cap the number of instances per task.

 ```bash
 python script/eval/predict_eleuther.py \